XcooBee/xcoobee-js-sdk/API.md

 ## addEventSubscriptions(eventSubscriptions[, config])

-You can register subscriptions to email, inbox and webhook by calling the addEventSubscriptions function and providing list of event subscription objects.
+You can register subscriptions to email, inbox, and webhook by calling the `addEventSubscriptions` function and providing list of event subscription objects.

 Event subscription object structure: